felipemagrassi/notes/n1ec.md

     now responds_to(:to_str) false
     2023-02-18 17:59:41 -0300

-Ruby uses #to\_str to verify that an object can be converted to a string.
-If an object does not respond to #to\_str, ruby will raise an exception.
+Ruby uses `#to_str` to verify that an object can be converted to a string.
+If an object does not respond to `#to_str`, ruby will raise an exception.
 This is a good thing, because it means that we can be sure that an object can be converted to a string, and we can be sure that the result of that conversion will be a string.

 ```ruby
 class ArticleTitle